-Junior Content Producer (level 3)
+Junior Content Producer EPA

+The Junior Content Producer EPA is the end-point assessment for this level 3 standard.
 A junior content producer is responsible for developing and creating content that can be used across a variety of media including digital, social media, broadcast or in print.
 Working to the customer/client brief, they research, prepare and develop the media messaging to maximise audience engagement, capturing the strategy and objectives of the brand and needs of the customer they are representing.
 The content they create can be used as a part of media, advertising and marketing campaigns.
 They must capture what is exciting about a campaign and design the elements that can be used across media platforms and channels.

 The AIM Qualifications Level 3 Certificate in Creative Content and Production has been developed to support the delivery of Advanced Apprenticeships (Level 3) which offer entry level opportunities into a family of creative and operational roles across television and radio broadcast production including Broadcast Production Assistant and Junior Content Producer.
 The components of the qualification have been designed to closely map to the skills, knowledge and understanding identified in the Standards, which will support apprentices towards their readiness for the end-point assessment (this only relates to apprenticeships in England).
-However this qualification is not manditory and learners are still able to apply for the standard without this qualification.
+However this qualification is not mandatory and learners are still able to apply for the standard without this qualification.

 The qualification covers core technical skills and knowledge, including production planning, production development, industry awareness, content creation, and also develops the learner's soft skills, including working to tight deadlines and reflecting on own practice.
 This qualification has been developed in partnership with leading employers across the broadcasting industry including the BBC, ITV, Sky, Channel 4 and Bauer Media and delivery partners that includes independent training providers and colleges of further education.